aasan/IdentityE2E/README.md

 To set up this project to the local machine.
 See Installation section.
 ### Note:
 ```
-For future tasks multiple input files can be passed in below steps i.e. "file1.txt,file2,txt,file3.txt"
+For future tasks multiple input files can be passed in below steps of feature file i.e. "file1.txt,file2,txt,file3.txt"
+ Given I get all cars data from the input test file "car_input.txt"
 ```